 Guadalajara is fortunate to have a great climate and excellent quality of life but the beach is a couple of hours away.
-Tapatios (people from Guadalajara) have a number of options when it comes to selecting their beach of choice.
+Tapatios (people from Guadalajara) have a number of options when it comes to selecting their beach of choice but if you surf then Sayulita is usually near the top of the list.
 The beaches along the coast of the State of Nayarit are spectacularly beautiful with lush jungle and tall trees.
 There are beaches for all tastes: sleepy, happening, younger, older, rustic and luxury.
-I happen to spend a lot of time going from Guadalajara to Sayulita because there is surf out front and a lot of people around.
-You will want to see the beaches up and down the coast but I like coming back to eat and hang out in Sayulita.
+I happen to spend a lot of time going from Guadalajara to Sayulita because there is surf out front and a lot of cool restaurants to choose from.
+You will want to see the beaches up and down the coast but I always love coming back to Sayulita.

 The Roads From Guadalajara to Sayulita

 There are two different routes that you can take to get to Sayulita: The freeway that goes around the mountains or the highway that winds over the mountains.
 The freeway route is much faster but the highway route is spectacularly beautiful.
 If you have some extra time you may want to consider the highway route just for fun.

 The old road goes through the mountains.
 The newer 15D freeway goes northwest a little way into the State of Nayarit and around the steepest part of the mountain range.
 The road heads west to the coast and then hooks back south along the coastal highway (200).

 The freeway from Guadalajara to Puerto Vallarta is not complete.
 There is a four-lane freeway under construction that is going to cut the time to the beach considerably.
 Not only can you drive faster on the freeway, but they are much safer with a passing lane, center divider, and shoulder.